Industrialisation in India

 A system of advances was introduced for weavers.
 Once a weaver obtained loan under this system he was prevented from dealing with other buyers.
 The weaver could not sell his produce to any other trader.

 The new system of advances created many problems for the weavers.
 Earlier, they used to grow some crops on their land which took care of their family needs.
 Now, they had no time for cultivation and they had to lease out their land.

-Unlike the traditional merchants, the gomastha was an outsider who had no social links with the villages.
-He used to visit with sepoys and peons and punished weavers who could not meet the deadline.
-The gomastha behaved arrogantly.
-There were reports of clashes between weavers and gomasthas in many villages.
+The traditional merchants were local people who had social links with the villages.
+But the gomastha was an outsider with no social links with the villages.
+He generally visited with sepoys and peons in tow.
+Weavers who failed to meet the deadline were punished by the gomastha.
+There were many reports of clashes between weavers and gomasthas in villages.

-The system of advances resulted in many weavers falling in debt trap.
+The system of advances ruined the life of many weavers.
+They often fell in debt trap.
 In many places in Carnatic and Bengal, weavers deserted villages and migrated to other villages to set up looms.
 Many weavers began to refuse loans, closed down their workshops and took to farming.

 Manchester comes to India

-By the beginning of the nineteenth century; a long decline of textiles exports from India initiated.
-In 1811 – 12 piece-goods accounted for 33% of India’s exports but it declined to less than 3% by 1850-51.
+Exports of textiles from India started to decline by the beginning of the nineteenth century.
+In 1811 – 12 cotton piece-goods accounted for 33% of India’s exports but it declined to less than 3% by 1850-51.